-Within the Department of English, Moore worked as a media relations liaison to help publicize, plan, and promote speaking events for Jewish Literature Live – a GW seminar that hosts renowned, award-winning and international bestselling authors and writers of Jewish American Literature to the GW and surrounding community.
+Within the Department of English, Moore worked as a media relations liaison to help publicize, plan, and promote speaking events for Jewish Literature Live — a GW seminar that hosts renowned, award-winning and international bestselling authors and writers of Jewish American Literature for GW and the surrounding community.

 Perhaps what energizes Moore the most is her desire for organizational and humanitarian solutions for policy and social problems at all levels of government.
 She identified the work of a prosecutor as an ideal space to learn more about the foundational state and local levels of criminal law and governance.